greggcorp/Greggcorp/_posts/2018-05-04-research-methods-explained-briefly.md

 ***

-[Andrea Hill](https://twitter.com/afhill) and my former MailChimp colleague [Steph Troeth](https://twitter.com/sniffles) questioned my division of Switch interviews from Jobs to be Done [JTBD] interviews.
+[Andrea Hill](https://twitter.com/afhill) and my former Mailchimp colleague [Steph Troeth](https://twitter.com/sniffles) questioned my division of Switch interviews from Jobs to be Done [JTBD] interviews.
 That the switch interview is so tied to a very recent event differentiates it for me, but I might be splitting hairs.
 JTBD could be about a product or service you've used for years, and that—to me—makes it less about the switching moment and more about the role of the product in your life.

 A handful of other folks responded that I left out the things that come before the methods, the rigor that comes around distillation, and the actionable insights that follow distillation.